catalyzeio/stratum-docs/create-user-account.md

 ---
 title: Creating a User Account
 category: getting-started
-summary: How do I get access to a Stratum organization or environment?
+summary: How do I get access to a Compliant Cloud organization or environment?
 ---

-# Create a Catalyze Account via the Stratum Dashboard
+# Create a Datica Account via the Compliant Cloud Dashboard

-Before you can accept an invitation to an organization and gain access to any environments, you need to create a [Stratum Dashboard](https://product.catalyze.io/stratum) account!
+Before you can accept an invitation to an organization and gain access to any environments, you need to create a [Compliant Cloud Dashboard](https://product.datica.com/compliant-cloud) account!

 ![register](images/account_register.png)